alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

-We could build a plane which is made lighter by hydrogen, which can also be used as fuel storage: instead of being weighed down by batteries it could be filled with hydrogen which makes it lighter.
+We could build a plane which is made lighter by hydrogen, which can also be used as fuel storage: instead of being weighed down by batteries it could use some hydrogen to generate electricity at night.
-Not lighter than air, but sufficiently lighter that it is easy to stay up.
+The craft doesn't need to be lighter than air, just sufficiently buoyant that it doesn't require so much energy to stay up.
 Even better, hydrogen can be extracted directly from the air!

 Now, I am not an industrial engineer: